awsdocs/amazon-ec2-user-guide-windows/doc_source/activate_grid.md

-# Activate NVIDIA GRID Virtual Applications on G3 Instances<a name="activate_grid"></a>
+# Activate NVIDIA GRID Virtual Applications<a name="activate_grid"></a>

-To activate the GRID Virtual Applications on G3 instances \(NVIDIA GRID Virtual Workstation is enabled by default\), you must define the product type for the driver in the registry\.
+To activate the GRID Virtual Applications on G3 and G4 instances \(NVIDIA GRID Virtual Workstation is enabled by default\), you must define the product type for the driver in the registry\.

-**To activate GRID Virtual Applications on G3 Windows instances**
+**To activate GRID Virtual Applications on Windows instances**

 1. Run regedit\.exe to open the registry editor\.